DreymaR/BigBagKbdTrixPKL/Layouts/README.md

 Available layouts
 -----------------
 I don't try to provide all possible layouts with EPKL, obviously.
 The ones you will find here are in these categories:
-* Useful and recommended, such as Colemak(!) or, say, Canary(?)
+* Useful and recommended, such as Colemak(!) or, say, Canary/Gallium/Graphite/...?
 * Of historical interest, such as Dvorak or QWERTY
-* Interesting to me and of some promise at the time (Boo, ISRT, MTGAP, Semimak etc)
+* Interesting to me and of some promise at the time (Boo, ISRT, MTGAP, Semimak, Sturdy etc)
 * Just for fun!
 (Foalmak, QUARTZ)
 <br>